mosra/m.css/doc/doxygen.rst

                                 details.
 :py:`func.has_param_details`    If function parameters have description :py:`func.return_value`         Return value description.
 Can be empty.
+:py:`func.return_values`        Description of particular empty values.
+See
+                                below for details.
 :py:`func.brief`                Brief description.
 Can be empty.
 [1]_ :py:`func.description`          Detailed description.
 Can be empty.
 [2]_ :py:`func.has_details`          If there is enough content for the full